Soldier31/spatial-analysis-of-Starbucks-stores/README.md

 In this analysis, we will visualize the density of Starbucks Store Locations.

 **Please note that this is a work in progress.
-I believe there is still a lot we can learn from this dataset and I will push new updates as I continue to learn more about spatial analysis.**
+I think there is still a lot to learn from this dataset and I will push new updates as I continue to learn more about spatial analysis.**